Maestro Deck vs Maestro Studio: Source-Available Alternative Comparison

 Maestro Studio is sold as a per-seat subscription tied to a mobile.dev account.
 Pricing scales with team size, and access to the desktop client is gated behind sign-in.

-Maestro Deck is free.
-There is no seat count, no usage cap, no metered runs, and no paid tier.
-Because the source is Apache-2.0, you can audit it, modify it, and ship a forked build to your team without asking anyone.
+Maestro Deck is free for individuals and for internal team use.
+There is no seat count, no usage cap, no metered runs, and no paid tier on the desktop client.
+Because the source is published under BUSL-1.1, you can audit it, modify it, and ship a forked build inside your organization.
+The only thing the license forbids is reselling Maestro Deck as a hosted commercial service that competes with MaestroDeck Cloud.

 Studio is closed-source.
 You cannot read the code, file a PR, or run a hardened build in an air-gapped environment.